About UC San Diego Athletics

-- UC San Diego intercollegiate athletic programs have claimed 30 NCAA national championships in team sports, while 44 have finished as national runners-up and 49 achieved 3rd place honors.
-Individually, 138 Triton student-athletes have earned national titles.
+- UC San Diego intercollegiate athletic programs have claimed 30 NCAA national championships in team sports, while 44 have finished as national runners-up and 49 achieved 3rd-place honors.
+Individually, 138 Triton scholar-athletes have earned national titles.
 All told, UC San Diego has won 276 national, regional, and conference championships.

-- The most recent NCAA report indicates student-athletes at UC San Diego own a 4-class average graduation rate of 91 percent, a standard that is significantly higher than the national Division II average of 58 percent and, for the second straight year, is the highest among Division II institutions.
+- The most recent NCAA report indicates scholar-athletes at UC San Diego own a 4-class average graduation rate of 91 percent, a standard that is significantly higher than the national Division II average of 58 percent and, for the second straight year, is the highest among Division II institutions.

-- Triton student-athletes have earned an impressive 1,309 All-America honors for athletics achievement over the years, while 80 have been named to Academic All-America teams and 36 have been awarded prestigious NCAA Post Graduate Scholarships.
+- Triton scholar-athletes have earned an impressive 1,389 All-America honors for athletics achievement over the years, while 82 have been named to Academic All-America teams and 37 have been awarded prestigious NCAA Post Graduate Scholarships.

 HISTORY & GENERAL INFORMATION